 5. Second interview:

-Even after strenuous evaluation process, one can still be in doubt.
+Even after the strenuous evaluation process, one can still be in doubt.
 More often hiring managers are confused to choose between 2- 3 candidates.
-In such times, having a second interview will help make you decision easier.
+In such times, having a second interview will help make your decision easier.

 6. Activity on social networking sites:

 Many companies look at Facebook, Twitter and LinkedIn account of the candidate.
 It gives the real picture of the candidate; one can check LinkedIn to see recommendations from friends, colleagues, clients, and superiors.